Bridges in New Zealand: Single lane bridges

 New Zealand, due to its low traffic density, has had many single lane bridges.
 Some of those still exist on the state highway network and are criticised by road users.
 These are progressively replaced with two lane structures.
-The oldest and one of the longest single lane bridge on the state highway network until December 2011 was the 463 m Kopu Bridge spanning the Waihou River, this was replaced by a 580 m, two-lane structure, which opened to traffic on 12 December 2011.
+The oldest and one of the longest single lane bridge on the state highway network until December 2011 was the 463 m Kopu Bridge spanning the Waihou River.
+It was replaced by a 580 m, two-lane structure, which opened to traffic on 12 December 2011.